Devon residents without water to receive £200 compensation, says MP

 Thousands of residents in Devon who are without water will receive £200 compensation after a burst pipe affected supplies, a local MP has said.

-South West Water (SWW) said around 9,500 properties in the Torquay area were still experiencing a loss of water supply or lower water pressure than usual after the pipe burst on Monday.
+South West Water (SWW) said around 9,500 properties in the west Devon area were still experiencing a loss of water supply or lower water pressure than usual after the pipe burst on Monday.

 Fred Thomas, Labour MP for Plymouth Moor View, said in a series of posts on X that all water supply would return “first thing” on Wednesday morning.